abhayku2002/Iris-flower-classification-using-machine-learning/README.md

 ## Working Procedure <br/>

-1. Data Collection and Preprocessing:
+1. Data Collection and Preprocessing: <br/>
-▪	Collecting a comprehensive dataset of iris flower instances, including petal and sepal measurements for each sample.
+*Collecting a comprehensive dataset of iris flower instances, including petal and sepal measurements for each sample.
-▪	Preprocessing the dataset by handling missing values, removing outliers, and standardizing or normalizing the feature values to ensure consistency and facilitate algorithm convergence.
+*	Preprocessing the dataset by handling missing values, removing outliers, and standardizing or normalizing the feature values to ensure consistency and facilitate algorithm convergence.
 2. Algorithm Selection:
 ▪	Choosing suitable machine learning algorithms for iris flower classification, such as logistic regression, k-nearest neighbors, random forest, support vector machine, naive Bayes, and decision tree algorithms.
 ▪	Each algorithm is selected based on its appropriateness for the classification task and its potential to achieve high accuracy.